AIKIDO

 the art.
 They are SHODEN, CHUDEN, MOKOROKU, MENKYO and MENKYO

 KAIDAN.
-Training with the headmaster Toshihiro Kubota Shihan
+Training with the headmaster Toshihiro Kubota Shihan Ke

 in 1988, 1999 and May 2005, Bill holds the rank of MOKUROKU.